 Hi Koos.
 What make were our bikes?
 Something with an R. Ruttludge?
 Rudling?

 Sheila’s and Barbara’s were red, mine was blue.
-Given to us by Mom and Dad around (guessing) std 2 to 4 – grade 4 to 6.
-Which was around 1964 to 1966.
+Given to us by Mom and Dad around 1960 to 1965, I’d guess.
+We were certainly in the Kleinspan School and Barbara would have started there in 1958 or 1959, Sheila in 1961 or 1962 and me in-between those dates.
 They made the less-than-one-mile trip to school and back a breeze.
 We’d park them under cover at school in special bike parks with a slot in the concrete for the front wheel to go in and metal hoops to hold them upright.

 Ours were WAY more basic than the one above though.
 Only a back brake, no gears, no cables, no light.
-They did have a little L-shaped attachment in front of the handle-bar we could attach a battery light on.
-The one in the picture probably had a Kingly bum on it.
+They did have a little L-shaped attachment in front of the handle-bar where we could attach a battery-powered square silver torchlight.

 The company Rudge-Whitworth Ltd. Coventry, England